 If you are an Apple user, you would probably know that when you install OS X (Lion or higher), it will automatically create a hidden recovery volume on your startup drive.
 This is so that when you encounter an emergency, you will be able to recover your device easily with "Disk Utility" to repair a damaged hard drive, find information about your device's problem online, restore your device to its previous settings or reinstall OS X. To further enhance your user experience, Apple lets you have a physical copy of OS X Recovery USB drive created with Disk Assistant.

-It is a great option to have because if your drive is brutally damaged, there is a possibility of not being able to use the recovery volume and you don not necessary have an internet connection all the time.
+It is a great option to have because if your drive is brutally damaged, there is a possibility of not being able to use the recovery volume and you don't necessarily have an internet connection all the time.
 Therefore, having a physical copy would be like an insurance for your devices.
 Read on our side-by-step guide to help you create OS X Recovery USB drive with Disk Assistant on a USB stick.

 In order to create an OS X Recovery USB drive, you will need a few things:

 If you do not have a working recovery volume on your device, you will not be able to follow through with these instructions.
 And remember that these instructions will not work if you have an older device model that is currently running on a newer operating system.

 When you clone the recovery volume on any partitions listed in "Disk Utility", any data in the destination volume will be deleted.
-Therefore, it is a good idea to prepare the USB drive before you create OS X Recovery drive with Disk Assistant, especially if there is a large amount of storage space in the USB drive.
+Therefore, it is a good idea to prepare the USB drive before you create OS X Recovery drive with Disk Assistant, especially a USB drive with a large amount of storage space.
 Create partitions in the new destination so that you will be able to have a dedicated section for the recovery volume.

 Once you have prepped the new destination,if needed, follow these steps to get you on the way of owning a physical OS X Recovery disk created with Disk Assistant.